soonyz06/Broomburg/README.md

-for me to test and learn concepts, so alot of stuff are scuffed, implementation of a prototype for an improved version of current data pipeline/architecture [here](https://github.com/soonyz06/Barra).
+for me to test and learn concepts, so alot of stuff are scuffed,

+# Data Engineering
-*plan to scrap and redo the entire thing
+  - Planning to scrap and redo the entire thing
+  - Implementation of a prototype for an improved version of current [data architecture](https://github.com/soonyz06/Barra).

 # Data Analysis
 * [EDA](src/feature)